Marine Park First School

 Coronavirus (COVID-19) catch-up premium

-The school has received the coronavirus (COVID-19) catch-up premium grant in academic year 2020 to 2021 so we are required to publish:
+The school has received the coronavirus (COVID-19) catch-up premium grant in academic year 2020 to 2021.
+We are required to publish:

 PE and sport premium for primary schools